-Hirano Shrine: Kyoto’s Sakura Party Scene
+Hirano Shrine: Kyoto’s Sakura Season Party Scene

 Hirano Shrine’s cherry blossom procession, or Ōka-sai Matsuri, is Kyoto’s longest running event.
 It has occurred at the shrine regularly since 985, for over one thousand years.
 (We don’t know whether it’ll happen this year or be cancelled–we sure hope the tradition continues, even if without spectators.)